 From products like bottles and cans to space age equipment, engineering history is rife with instances of failures due to insufficient understanding and/or accounting of thermal response of structures.
 Adequate knowledge of temperature distribution in structures, thermal flux and structural response to thermal gradients is critical to successful designs.

-MSC’s thermal simulation solutions enable you to model thermal response including all the modes of heat transfer, namely conduction, convection and radiation, which could be affecting the response simultaneously.
+Hexagon’s (MSC Software) thermal simulation solutions enable you to model thermal response including all the modes of heat transfer, namely conduction, convection and radiation, which could be affecting the response simultaneously.
 Radiation view factors, critical for radiated energy flow calculations can be computed internally or imported from third party vendors providing options to our users.
-Additionally, both material properties and boundary conditions could be varied based on local temperatures, and can be modeled accurately and elegantly within MSC’s products.
+Additionally, both material properties and boundary conditions could be varied based on local temperatures, and can be modeled accurately and elegantly within Hexagon’s (MSC Software) products.

-Thermal solutions from MSC.Software offers state of the art technology, options and performance.
+Thermal solutions from Hexagon (MSC Software) offer state of the art technology, options and performance.

 Comprehensive solver capabilities

-Whether you are looking for a steady state solution or a complete transient solution to better understand rate of thermal flow through various regions and parts of your model, MSC’s solutions enable you to include all the necessary physics for accurate simulation of your thermal systems.
+Whether you are looking for a steady state solution or a complete transient solution to better understand rate of thermal flow through various regions and parts of your model, Hexagon’s (MSC Software) solutions enable you to include all the necessary physics for accurate simulation of your thermal systems.

 Efficient calculation of radiation view factors

 The process of radiation is highly nonlinear.
 In addition to being dependent on temperature differential, radiation energy transmitted also depends on the viewing angle of a face with respect to thermal source.
-View factor calculations can be accomplished with efficient algorithms like Gaussian integration and hemi-cube method are available within MSC’s products and can provided as input for thermal analysis.
+View factor calculations can be accomplished with efficient algorithms like Gaussian integration and hemi-cube method are available within Hexagon’s (MSC Software) products and can provided as input for thermal analysis.

 Thermal contact to allow heat transfer across bodies